Friday, May 18, 2007

 Opening yourself to a new way of responding seldom results in an easy journey.
 I have come so far from the center of poetry that some days I feel like Joseph Cornell, who sat in his flat in Queens for I don't know how many years waiting for someone to understand the art he was creating.
 What he was doing, of course, was creating a new way of visually responding to the world.
 What stymied so many early observers of his work was the fact he was using an Old Way, the compartmented curio box, to make that statement.
 After all, who needs old lady folk art?
 But the real problem was the critics were looking at the wrong thing.
 It was the content and arrangement of the compartments that was important, not the fact that such curio boxes were in every spinster's parlor.

-THE RELATIONSHIP OF ORAL POEMS AND AUDIO/VISUAL POEMS (DREAMSTORIES)
+THE RELATIONSHIP OF ORAL POEMS AND DREAMSTORIES

 My Dreamstories evolved a few years ago directly out of my oral poetry and the fact that today's audiences seem to have lost their ability to sit back and simply listen for any length of time.
 Our modern eyes are much too restless.
 I had found that my early CDs were hard for most people to listen to, as they were hungering for words they could see.